tomthecarrot/arcore-for-all/Device-Research.md

 # Device Research

-### TL;DR
-The current modification seems to support Google and Samsung phones with an Adreno GPU.

 ### Contributing
 Feel free to open an [issue](https://github.com/tomthecarrot/arcore-for-all/issues) to let us know if your device works.
 If it does not, please include the output from logcat so we can make more modifications.
 Thanks!